 Float My Clay Boat

-Want to introduce your child to some science while playing with water and clay?
-Here's a hands-on experiment that will teach displacement and show how an object's shape affects its buoyancy.
-It will have your child using clay to design the most buoyant boat he can!
+Want to make water and clay play a little more scientific?
+Here's a hands-on experiment that will teach your child about displacement and show how an object's shape affects its buoyancy.
+Your child will use clay to design the most buoyant boat he can!

 What You Need: